cloud-bulldozer/airflow-kubernetes/dags/openshift_nightlies/docs/secrets.md

 Description: ES Server to index results to.

-Used by: install, benchmarks, cleanup, indexers
+Used by: install, benchmarks, cleanup

 Platforms: All